separate and equal telephone

 └── def text(the_input):

-└── return f'I got: {the input}'
+└── return f'I got: {the_input}'

-then uses the string representation of the object in the curly braces { }
+using the string representation of the object in the curly braces { }

 a_float = 5.678